 Finding Nemo and Finding Dory [Blu-ray] – Even if you haven’t seen the movies, you’ll still highly enjoy the Finding Nemo Submarine Voyage.
 An abbreviated version of the story is told from your view through the porthole in a very cool way.

-Star Wars – It’s the Season of the Force, you know and Star Wars is all the rage throughout Tomorrowland.
-If your kids aren’t old enough to watch the action-packed space adventure movies, at least acquaint them with the general characters so they aren’t shaking in their shoes when they meet the very intimidating Darth Vader in the Star Wars Launch Bay!
+Star Wars – With the anticipation building for Star Wars Land, this franchise is all the rage throughout Tomorrowland.
+If your kids aren’t old enough to watch the action-packed space adventure movies, at least acquaint them with the general characters.
+They might still be shaking in their shoes when they meet the very intimidating Kylo Ren in the Star Wars Launch Bay!

 No need to have seen the movies to enjoy Star Wars: The Adventure Continues or Hyperspace Mountain.
 Kids 4-12 can participate in the Jedi Training, though little ones might be nervous or scared to be on the stage alone with the characters if they aren’t familiar with the movies.